I recently submitted one of my screenplays to a writing competition. The competition came with this statement of intent.

 This initiative is aimed at reflecting the diversity of all of the UK and we encourage talent currently under-represented in TV Drama to apply – including women, disabled talent, BAME talent, and those from disadvantaged backgrounds.
 With this in mind, please tell us about your unique voice and the diversity of thought that you will bring to the competition.

 The application asked for my “diversity perspective”.
-I enjoy writing most when I am at the edge of my understanding.
-When I discover something.
-When a vague idea finds a form.
+I enjoy writing most when I am at the edge of my understanding, when I discover something, when a vague idea finds a form.
 I think that happened while writing this.
-I started with nothing but a cluster of notions.
-Writing gave that cluster a form.
+I started with nothing but a cluster of notions, and writing gave that cluster a form.
 To be honest I’m not even sure if I answered the question.
 They probably only wanted a short paragraph.
 I ended up writing two pages of single spaced text.
 I submitted the following.